nicktz4/NeuronsXnets/README.md

-# 🧠 Mesoscopic Two-Photon Imaging Dataset
+# 🧠 Mesoscopic Two-Photon Imaging Dataset (Stimulus and Spontaneous)

 This repository contains experimental data from a **120-minute mesoscopic two-photon imaging session** of a single adult mouse.
 The dataset includes neural activity, behavioral measurements, stimulus recordings, anatomical assignments, and direction tuning analyses.